 However, there are several types of unforeseeable harm.
 Here are a few examples:

-- Unforeseeable manner of harm.
+Unforeseeable manner of harm.
 This is when the circumstances leading up to an event were unforeseeable.
 As an example, if an earthquake breaks down a door allowing looters to get in, that may be an unforeseeable manner of harm.
+In other words, in a situation revolving around an unforeseeable manner of harm, the initial negligent act does not lead to causation of the injury.
+So the person who committed the initial negligent act will not be liable of the damages.

 In negligent security cases, there are two ways you can use foreseeability to prove that there was a duty.
 First, you can show that a third party that committed a crime had an inclination toward committing that crime.
 If a parking lot sees a string of smash and grab burglaries, you could point to previous crimes in the lot to show that the last one was foreseeable and the owner of the lot had a duty to bolster security.